Mrian07/Proyeksi/docs/installation-and-operations/configuration/repositories/README.md

 	# manages:
 	#   You may either specify a local path on the filesystem or an absolute URL to call when
 	#   repositories are to be created or deleted.
-	#   This allows OpenProject to take control over the given path to create and delete repositories
+	#   This allows ProyeksiApp to take control over the given path to create and delete repositories
 	#   directly when created in the frontend.
 	#
-	#   When entering a URL, OpenProject will POST to this resource when repositories are created
+	#   When entering a URL, ProyeksiApp will POST to this resource when repositories are created
 	#   using the following JSON-encoded payload:
 	#     - action: The action to perform (create, delete)
 	#     - identifier: The repository identifier name